lakylekidd/funda-assignment/Readme.md

 Installing the project is straight forward:
 1. Clone the Repository by running `git clone https://github.com/lakylekidd/funda-assignment.git funda-project`
 2. Run `cd funda-project`
+3. Run `start Funda.sln`
+4. Right click on the project solution name and select `Set StartUp Projects...`
+5. In the new window select `Multiple startup projects`
+6. For `FundaReactClient` and `FundWebApplication` set action to `Start`
+7. Make sure `FundaWebApplication` is first on the list, use the arrows to arrange the order then click `OK`
+8. Select Start Without Debugging `Ctrl + F5`.

+Wait for the application to download all packages and npm modules and then the client browser window will launch

 ## Assignment Description
 Determine which makelaar's in Amsterdam have the most object listed for sale.
 Make a table of the top 10.